 Initial Scientific Advice – Veterinary

-Follow the steps in the general procedure as described in Create a new submission (general procedure for all submission types), selecting “Initial Scientific Advice-Veterinary” as type of submission.
+Follow the steps in the general procedure as described in section 2.3 Create a new submission (general procedure for all submission types), selecting “Initial Scientific Advice-Veterinary” as type of submission.

 Initial Protocol Assistance

 Protocol Assistance is Scientific Advice for designated orphan medicinal products.
 In addition to questions on quality, safety and clinical aspects, questions on significant benefit may also be discussed.